 Chords, Scales & Arpeggios

-My teacher happened to give me a scale in a lesson one day; that evening, I was transcribing (working out by ear) the first solo in the song ‘Fade To Black’ by Metallica, and I noticed that the scale shape he had given me and the solo I just learned used exactly the same notes.
-That one serendipitous moment started my journey into music theory which has since become one of my life passions.
+My teacher happened to give me a scale in a lesson one day.
+Later that evening, I was transcribing (working out by ear) the first solo in the song ‘Fade To Black’ by Metallica.
+I noticed that the scale shape he had given me and the solo I had just learned used exactly the same notes.
+That one serendipitous moment started my journey into music theory.
+It has since become one of my passions.

 - LESSON STEPS -